 The Legal 500 Future Lawyers verdict on White & Case LLP

 A day in the life of...
-Anna Bridgeman, trainee, White & Case LLP
+Ali Shakil, trainee, White & Case LLP

-Degree: BA Law (with a year abroad at Universiteit Utrecht)
+Degree: LLB Law (with a year abroad at Turku University, Finland)

-1.00pm: I grab lunch from BSK and head out of the office for some fresh air before the afternoon tasks.
+1.00pm: I grab lunch from BSK with other trainees and head out of the office (weather permitting) for some fresh air before the afternoon tasks.

-6.00pm: I head to BSK for dinner and a catch-up with fellow trainees, before heading back to my desk to submit my time recording on matters I have worked on for the day and record these tasks in my Fresh Unity journal for SRA purposes.
+6.30pm: I head to BSK for dinner and a catch-up with fellow trainees, before heading back to my desk to submit my time recording and record any suitable tasks in my Fresh Unity journal for SRA purposes.

 About the firm